Windows 10 – Monitor Driver Issue

 In this Article:

-Further to upgrading computer device to Windows 10 Operating System some customers have been experiencing difficulties getting their LG monitor from working properly.
-Surfing the Internet seeking an answer to this unfortunate situation we have noticed man 3rd party sites recommending downloading latest driver from monitor manufacturer.
+Further to upgrading their CPU to Windows 10 Operating System some customers have been experiencing difficulties getting their LG monitor from working properly.
+Surfing the Internet seeking answers to this unfortunate situation we have noticed many third party sites recommending downloading latest driver from monitor manufacturer.